vincentchung932/CodeRoomProject/README.md

 ## Built with

 CodeRoom is built in Spring with a MySQL database.
-OpenAI API is applied in this porject to code translation and time complexity calculation.
-The server ran OpenAI API is built seperately in Node.js.
+OpenAI API is applied in this porject for code translation and time complexity calculation.
+The server ran with OpenAI API is built seperately in Node.js which can be used in another project.

 CodeMirror is also used as a code editor package which allow user to edit multiple languages in the CodeRoom.